7RU7H/CTFs/HackTheBox/Retired-Machines/Book/Book-Helped-Thorough.md

 Time is an issue PDF2HTML is what ippsec used - I tried this because it is a CTF... https://pdf.io/pdf2html/
 ![](betterkey.png)
+Now it is just question marks to remove
 ![](questionmarksintheencoding.png)
 ## Privilege Escalation
+`ssh` in as reader:
 ![](user.png)

 One of the reason I am here is because I guessed this box is vulnerable to a pretty nasty